nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 - Click the "Save" button to save the changes.
   - **Note:** Changes are not saved if the "Save" button is not clicked.
 - Select the new domain and click the "Register" button to send a registration request to SML.
+  - If sending the registration request fails because of an authentication issue, please contact the SML admin for details.

 See the SMP Administration Guide \[[SMP_ADMIN_GUIDE](#Ref_SMP_ADMIN_GUIDE])\] for more details.